gasduster99/sppComp/try1/try1_2.md

 ## Prediction

-Repeatedly fitting model (M4) across port complex partitionings and applying the BMA proceedure, ultimatly provides access to posterior predictive distributions of the species compositions ($\pi^*_jklm\eta$) within a market category and time interval modeled period.
-A straight forward way to evaluate the performance of the model in each modeled period is to compare the predictions of the model in each modeled period with the actual observations of species compostions from port samplers.
+Repeatedly fitting model (M4) across port complex partitionings and applying the BMA procedure, ultimately provides access to posterior predictive distributions of the species compositions ($\pi^*_jklm\eta$) within a market category and time interval modeled period.
+A straight forward way to evaluate the performance of the model in each modeled period is to compare the predictions of the model in each modeled period with the actual observations of species compositions from port samplers.

 Species composition posterior predictive distributions are considered via HDI